- Home

 Collective Worship

-This term's Christian Value is Forgiveness
+This term's Christian Value is Respect

 1 John 1.9: But if we confess our sins to God, he can always be trusted to forgive us and take our sins away.